ACz-UniBi/guidelines-institutional-thematic-repositories/docs/fair_enabled.rst

 has the aim to specify the objective indicators for the FAIR assessment.
 The guidelines are intended to assist evaluators to implement the indicators in the evaluation approach or tool they manage.

-The indicators shown in the above document have different priorities.
-The section below is an indication of how to classify elements in our OpenAIRE guidelines for determining the
+The evaluation level analyse is done thru the RDA provided sheet at https://www.rd-alliance.org/system/files/FAIR_evaluation_levels_v0.01.xlsx .
-FAIRness of a repository.
+The result of this evaluation shows the figure below.

 .. image:: _static/FAIR-Indicator_InstThemRepoGuidelines.png